-The Trustees believe that environmental, social, and corporate governance (ESG) factors may have a material impact on investment risk and return outcomes and that long-term sustainability issues, particularly climate change, present risks and opportunities that increasingly may require explicit consideration.
-However, the Trustee has a derisked investment strategy with a focus on liability matching so this may have less relevance for the specific investment strategy of the Fund.
+The Trustee believes that ESG factors may have a material impact on investment risk and return outcomes and that long-term sustainability issues, particularly climate change, present risks and opportunities that increasingly may require explicit consideration.
+However, the Trustee has a de-risked investment strategy with a focus on liability matching so this may have less relevance for the specific investment strategy of the Fund.